 About this course

 Get qualified at a nationally-recognised level while being paid to work in the dairy industry.
 That’s the reality for you with a Dairy Traineeship through Tocal.
-Study at Certificate II, III or IV level.
-Be trained by industry professionals.
+Study a AHC30216 - Certificate III in Agriculture (Dairy Production).
+Training is held in short blocks at Tocal College's Paterson campus and includes use of the College farms, visits to commercial farms in NSW and uses the experience of industry professionals and mentors whenever possible.
 Set yourself up right at the start of your career.

 Fee free traineeships from 1 January 2020

 The NSW Government has expanded its support for trainees and apprentices by waiving the $1000 Smart and Skilled co-contribution fee for traineeships.

 Training includes the use of the College farms, visits to commercial farms in NSW and uses the experience of industry professionals and mentors whenever possible.
 A self-funded tour of NZ is made every three years and is available to all trainees enrolled between trips.

 |Indicative fees:||The NSW Government has expanded its support for trainees and apprentices by waiving the $1000 Smart and Skilled co-contribution fee for traineeships.|

 Training is delivered via several study blocks where attendance is required for up to 6 weeks per traineeship.